Crime & Police

 Audio By Carbonatix

-According to St. Anthony's Hospital in Lakewood, at least three people, all minors, have been hospitalized and are in critical condition.
-One of the three is the suspected shooter, Colorado Public Radio reports.
+According to St. Anthony’s Hospital in Lakewood, at least three people, all minors, were hospitalized.

 “We’ve received three victims, all minors from Evergreen High School.
 They are currently being actively treated at St. Anthony Hospital.
 We are a Level 1 Trauma Center and prepared for situations like this,” says CommonSpirit St. Anthony Hospital president and CEO Kevin Cullinan.
 “Each of the victims that we have sustained gunshot wounds.
 They are all, all three victims are all either in the Emergency Department or operating rooms at this time.”